The OS Rundown: Powering Your Devices from Phones to Supercomputers

 Memory Management: Sharing is Caring

 With multiple programs running at once, the OS needs to ensure they don't interfere with each other's memory space.
-Here's how memory management works:
+Modern systems use memory protection techniques like virtual memory to extended memory, tricking programs into thinking they have abundance and protecting the system from crashes caused by misbehaving programs.

 Demystifying Your Computer's Operating System: A Guide to Networking, Security, and User Interfaces